 Close×

-Laval, September 24, 2020 - Laval's tourism industry has just experienced an unusual summer season, marked by a sharp drop in the level of tourism activity due to the COVID-19 pandemic.
-Although Quebecers traveled locally, Laval's urban destination was heavily affected.
-In addition, our business travelers, who represent half of our tourists, cancelled or postponed their stays.
+Laval, September 24, 2020 - Laval's tourism industry has just experienced an unusual summer season, marked by a sharp drop in the level of tourist activity due to the COVID-19 pandemic context.
+Although Quebecers traveled locally, the urban destination of Laval was heavily affected.
+Added to this was the fact that our business travellers, who account for half of our tourists, cancelled or postponed their stays.

-• 60% decrease in visitors to tourist attractions*.
+• 60% drop in the number of visitors to tourist attractions*.

-• All festivals in Laval have been cancelled, which represents 90,000 fewer festival-goers, according to the 2019 attendance figures*.
+• All festivals on the Laval territory have been cancelled, which represents 90,000 fewer festival-goers, according to 2019 attendance figures*.

 • 12% of Tourisme Laval membersremain closed to date

-• Since the beginning of the crisis, we are short 30 conventions, which represents $2.3 million less in direct participant spending.
+• Since the start of the crisis, we have lost 30 conventions, representing $2.3 million less in direct participant spending.

 *Statistics were compiled for the June, July and August period by Tourisme Laval according to the Tourism Performance Indicators methodology, March 2017, developed by Raymond Chabot Grant Thornton.

-With the recent announcements by the Public Health Department, expert studies and the pulse of Laval's tourism industry, Tourisme Laval foresees a worrying fall and even winter season.
+With the recent announcements from Public Health, expert studies and the pulse of Laval's tourism industry, Tourisme Laval is anticipating a worrying autumn and even winter season.
 The absence of major conventions and sporting events will have a major impact on hotel occupancy rates.
-"With the delay this summer and the forecasts that are hardly encouraging, more than ever, our tourism businesses need financial support and guidance to face the next few months, which are expected to be particularly difficult," concludes Geneviève Roy, President and CEO of Tourisme Laval.
+"With this summer's lag and forecasts that are hardly encouraging, more than ever, our tourism businesses need financial support and guidance to face the next few months, which are shaping up to be particularly difficult," concludes Geneviève Roy, President and CEO of Tourisme Laval.

 About Laval Tourism Tourisme Laval

-As a leader in a rapidly expanding industry, Tourisme Laval contributes to the development of Laval as a tourist destination, provides leadership in the reception and promotion of attractions, and acts as a rallying agent for members and partners in a sustainable development perspective.
+As a leader in a fast-growing industry, Tourisme Laval contributes to the development of Laval as a tourist destination, provides leadership in welcoming and promoting attractions, and acts as a rallying agent for members and partners, in a perspective of sustainable development.

 Source: Hélène Vézina